MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 >The Bot Framework Emulator cannot be used to test Composer content created for Power Virtual Agents bots.

 ## Troubleshooting
-If you having trouble publishing your Bot Framework Composer content to Power Virtual Agents, you can use the **See Log** feature in the **Publish** tab in Composer.
+If you're having trouble publishing your Bot Framework Composer content to Power Virtual Agents, you can use the **See Log** feature in the **Publish** tab in Composer.
 The log will provide a detailed description of the errors encountered during validation.
 Select the Publish attempt in the **Publish history** and click on **See Log** button.

 ![Composer Publish - See Log](media/Composer_Troubleshooting/TL_PublishHistory.png)

-This will bring up the list of warnings and errors that were encourered during the Publish process in Composer, along with suggestions on how to fix the errors:
+Selecting the log will bring up the list of warnings and errors that were encountered during the Publish process in Composer, along with suggestions on how to fix the errors:

 ![Composer Publish - warnings and errors](media/Composer_Troubleshooting/Tl_PublishError.png)

 If a problem persists or you encounter issues developing in Bot Framework Composer, go to [Bot Framework Composer issues on GitHub](https://github.com/microsoft/BotFramework-Composer/issues) to see the list of known issues in Composer or to log a new issue.

-For troubleshooting your bot in Power Virtual Agents, refer to the [Troubleshoot your bot](advanced-flow#troubleshoot-your-bot) topic in Power Virtual Agents documentation.
+For troubleshooting your bot in Power Virtual Agents, refer to the [Troubleshoot your bot](advanced-flow.md#troubleshoot-your-bot) topic in Power Virtual Agents documentation.

 ## Learn More